 Fitbit activity trackers are a great way to monitor your daily steps and make you more aware of how active you are during the day.
-As well as encouraging you to do more, other models have extra features for more serious running and training.
+As well as encouraging you to do more, some models have extra features for more serious running and training.

 If you’re interested in getting your child a Fitbit – great!
 If you have one too you can compare daily steps and movement to ensure your kids get the best possible exercise.
+The competitive Leaderboard and fun Challenges and Adventures are great motivators for the whole family.

 But children don’t necessarily need a Fitbit with all the bells and whistles.
 Growing wrists and short attention spans may mean you are also hesitant to spend a lot of money on a Fitbit your kids might not use for long.